booleanchile/styled_sankey/README.md

 This is a d3 javascript plugin/library for generating bidirectional hierarchial Sankey diagrams

+**Known limitation: uses old D3 v.3.
+Not compatible with the latest D3 v.4.**

 ### Live Code Demonstration

 For a demonstration of the use of this library: